anderslauri/eleutheria-gcp-iap/README.md

 `````

 ##### Global nginx configuration
 Define following configuration on `controller` of `nginx`.
-Ensuring, requests (all `ingresses` registered with `controller`), only are permitted given valid authentication.
+Ensuring, requests (all `ingress` registered with `controller`), only are permitted given valid authentication.

 ```
 global-auth-snippet: |